basho/basho_docs/source/languages/en/riak/ops/running/handoff.md

 variety of failure scenarios, including but not limited to [[node failure|Recovering a Failed Node]].

+## Types of Handoff

+Intra-cluster handoff typically takes one of two forms: **hinted handoff** and **ownership transfer**.

+Hinted handoff occurs when a

+Ownership transfer occurs when a [[vnode|Vnodes]] no longer belongs to the node on which it's running.
+This typically happens when a new node joins the cluster

+There is a third type of handoff, **repair**

 ## Configuring Handoff

 Config | Description | Default